ajay-naidu-96/ajay-naidu-96.github.io/_news/announcement_2.md

 related_posts: false
 ---

-First Submission to [NeurIPS](https://neurips.cc), details will be posted soon!
+First submission to [NeurIPS](https://neurips.cc), details will be posted soon!